Granine/BuzzerMusicPlayer/README.md

 # BuzzerMusicPlayer
-A music player that uses standard Buzzers (Tested with Piezo and Magnetic) to simulate and play baisc piano sheets.
+A music player that depend on two standard Buzzers (Tested with Piezo and Magnetic) to simulate and play basic piano sheets.

 ## Requirement / hardware:
 - Microcontroller with pwm output